danthekidd/kinesis/README.md

-# Kinesis - Location Spoofing for iOS 17
+# Kinesis - Location Spoofing for iOS 17 (Windows fork)

 Built with `pymobiledevice3` and `leaflet`.